Cloud-Computing-Big-Data/UE21CS343AB2-H2/README.md

 ![5a3.png](./screenshot/5a3.png)

-To check the buckets stored in hadoop data warehouse:
+To check the buckets stored in hadoop data warehouse open a new terminal and use the following command:

 ```bash
 cd